 The California Consumer Privacy Act (CCPA) is a shorter version of the GDPR.
 It enshrines protections for a subset of US citizens against the collection and selling of their data sold without their knowledge.

 The CCPA takes effect on January 1, 2020.

-While the federal government does not play a vital role in online privacy laws, the states are taking a strict approach to the subject.
+While the federal government does not play a vital role in online privacy laws, the States are taking a strict approach to the subject.

 The Act requires companies to give notice to California residents about their cookie data collection practices.

-CCPA gives customers the right to demand website owners not to sell their personal information to third parties.
+CCPA gives customers the right to demand that website owners not sell their personal information to third parties.
 Then, the business is prohibited from selling the visitors’ personal information to comply with the law.

 Companies that are non-compliant with the CCPA may be issued penalties from $2.500 to $7.500 per violation.